Who are DREAM volunteers?

 DREAM asks that each volunteer commit to fundraising a specific amount to cover their expenses, minus any fellowship funding provided by DREAM.
 The total cost to volunteer will be stated in your acceptance letter.
 The average costs to DREAM for supporting a volunteer in Cabarete (living in a studio apartment and receiving a monthly stipend) is $1,000/month, but most volunteers receive fellowship funding and end up paying much less.

 These costs include pickup and drop off at the Puerto Plata airport, accommodations in a studio apartment (volunteers are required to live in DREAM housing), all training workshops, oversight at the local schools, volunteer cultural excursions, and a living stipend (which is allocated to cover expenses such as cell phone use, transportation to work sites, laundry, etc.).
 Volunteers will also receive a cell phone and a helmet, to be returned at the end of the program.
-Please note this fee does not include airfare or health insurance.
+Please note this fee does not include airfare, health insurance or Dominican Immigration fees, such as entrance fee of usd$10 and exit fees for stays over 30 days.

 Volunteers are asked to fundraise and solicit grants to help cover the total cost.
 We have created a Volunteer Resource Guide to help volunteers look for funding.
 The DREAM Project does have a limited fellowship fund for those who qualify, as well as two full Dominican Heritage Scholarships for those of Dominican descent.
 To learn more, please visit our fellowship page.
 The costs may also be reduced based on further qualifications, such as a teaching certification and Spanish fluency.
 Please state on your application if you are teacher certified or a native Spanish speaker.
 The final fee must be paid in full to DREAM before your arrival in the Dominican Republic.